Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Repairing Reed--Solomon Codes

-We note that the lower bound on the sub-packetization in~\eq{TYB-lb} does not apply to RS codes whose repair bandwidth meets the cut-set bound only \emph{asymptotically} as $n \to \infty$.
-For example, Ye and Barg~\cite{YBShort} have previously constructed such RS codes (whose repair bandwidth asymptotically meets the cut-set bound) with sub-packetization $l=r^{n}$.
-If $r$ is fixed, while $n \to \infty$, then $r^n$ could be significantly lower than \eq{TYB-lb}.
+We note that the lower bound on the subpacketization in \eqref{TYB-lb} does not apply to RS codes whose repair bandwidth meets the cut-set bound only \emph{asymptotically} as $n \to \infty$.
+For example, Ye and Barg~\cite{YBShort} have previously constructed such RS codes (whose repair bandwidth asymptotically meets the cut-set bound) with subpacketization $l=r^{n}$.
+If $r$ is fixed, while $n \to \infty$, then $r^n$ could be significantly lower than \eqref{TYB-lb}.

-When the sub-packetization $l$ is small, we cannot hope to meet the cut-set bound.
-However, Guruswami and Wootters \cite{GW} showed that an $(n,k,l)$ MDS code with a linear repair scheme must have bandwidth at least
+When the subpacketization $l$ is small, we cannot hope to meet the cut-set bound.
+In particular, Guruswami and Wootters \cite{GW} established a lower bound on the repair bandwidth of $(n,k,l)$ MDS codes with linear repair schemes.
+Subsequently, Dau and Milenkovic \cite{DM} refined and improved this bound in some cases.
+As a result, it is now known that an $(n,k,l)$ MDS code with a linear repair scheme must have bandwidth at least:

-Subsequently, Dau and Milenkovic \cite{DM} refined and improved \eqref{GWlower} in some cases\footnote{The bound in \eqref{GWlower} is Dau's and Milenkovic's derivation of Guruwswami's and Wootters' bound.}.
 Moreover, full-length RS codes meeting \eqref{GWlower} were explicitly constructed in \cite{GW} and \cite{DM}.
-Necessarily, these codes have small sub-packetization $l$; the optimal bandwidth RS code in \cite{GW} has sub-packetization $l = \log_{n/r}(n)$, for example.
-In Table\,\ref{tab:tradeoff}, we summarize the tradeoffs between sub-packetization and repair bandwidth for explicit RS code constructions.
-Further work on repairing RS codes can be found in \cite{DDKM1, DDKM2, DD, BW}.
+Necessarily, these codes have small subpacketization $l$; the optimal-bandwidth RS code in \cite{GW} has subpacketization $l = \log_{n/r}(n)$, for example.
+In Table\,\ref{tab:rstradeoff}, we summarize the tradeoffs between subpacketization and repair bandwidth for explicit RS code constructions.
+Further work on repairing RS codes can be found in \cite{DDKM1, DDKM2, DD, BW, LWJ}.

-\textbf{Our contribution:} We show in \tref{main} that, when $r$ is an integral power, the sub-packetization of RS codes can be significantly reduced, while maintaining asymptotically optimal repair bandwidth.
-More precisely, when $r = s^m$ for a positive integer $s \geq 2$, our RS codes have sub-packetization $l = s^{m+n-1}\kern-1pt = rs^{n-1}$.
-This improves on the sub-packetization of $l = r^{n}$ in Ye's and Barg's construction~\cite{YBShort} of RS codes with asymptotically optimal repair bandwidth.
-Even when $r$ is not an integral power, we show how to obtain RS codes with near-optimal bandwidth in \cref{nopower}.

-The rest of this section is organized as follows.
-In \sref{technicalbg}, we discuss Guruswami's and Wootters' characterization of linear exact repair schemes for MDS codes \cite{GW}, on which our result and the results in \cite{GW, TYB, YBShort, DDKM1, DDKM2, DD, DM, BW} are based.
-We present our RS code with improved sub-packetization in \sref{main}.